-Principle of Purpose Specification: Explain how the collection ties with the purpose of the underlying mission of the organization and its enabling authority.
+Principle of Purpose Specification: The collection ties with the purpose of the underlying mission of the organization and its enabling authority.

-Principle of Minimization: Is the information directly relevant and necessary to accomplish the specific purposes of the program?
+Principle of Minimization: The information is directly relevant and necessary to accomplish the specific purposes of the program.

-Principle of Individual Participation: Does the program, to the extent possible and practical, collect information directly from the individual?
+Principle of Individual Participation: The program, to the extent possible and practical, collects information directly from the individual.

-Principle of Data Quality and Integrity: Are there policies and procedures for VA to ensure that personally identifiable information is accurate, complete, and current?
-This question is related to privacy control AR-1, Governance and Privacy Program, and AR-2, Privacy Impact and Risk Assessment.
+Principle of Data Quality and Integrity: VA policies and procedures must ensure that personally identifiable information is accurate, complete, and current.
+This is related to privacy control AR-1, Governance and Privacy Program, and AR-2, Privacy Impact and Risk Assessment.

-Follow the format below when entering your risk assessment: Privacy Risk: Sensitive Personal Information including personal contact information and benefit information may be released to unauthorized individuals.
+Follow the format below when entering your risk assessment:

+Privacy Risk: Sensitive Personal Information including personal contact information and benefit information may be released to unauthorized individuals.

 Mitigation: AMS adheres to information security requirements instituted by the VA Office of Information Technology (OIT).
 All internal employees with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually.
 VA Regional Loan Center (RLC) staff, and VBA VACO Monitoring Unit staff also conduct audits of the lenders loan files (which included auditing funding fee information) as part of ongoing lender and RLC quality audits.

-All internal employees with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually.
+All internal employees with access to Veteran's information are required to complete the VA Privacy and Information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually.